 The Race Director will deliver the protest to the Protest Committee for deliberation.

 The Protest Committee will hear, investigate, and rule on all protests and any other matter brought before it by the Race Director.
 Only Protest Committee members, representatives from the involved clubs, race officials and/or other ECORA officials deemed necessary by the Protest Committee to make its determination will be present at the hearing.

 The Protest Committee will notify the involved parties of its decision before final results are posted to ECORA.
 Any ruling made by the Protest Committee will be final

 A quorum of a Protest Committee will be not less than 3 persons who will not be members of any club involved in the protest.
 Additional members of the Protest Committee may be appointed as necessary by the Race Director.

 Course Modification/Cancellation of Event

 An equipment check will be performed the morning of the race.
-Canoes without all of the above required safety equipment will not be allowed to race.
+Watercraft without all of the above required safety equipment will not be allowed to race.
 Paddlers must be wearing wristbands in order to race (confirms waiver has been signed).